Actindo-AG/Documentation/PIM/UserInterface/02a_Products.md

 - *ID*
   Variant identification number.
 The ID is automatically assigned by the system after saving.

-- Attribute
+- Defining/differing attribute
   You can add a column for each attribute that is assigned as a defining or differing attribute to the selected variant set.
-The column displays the attribute name, the row displays the corresponding attribute value.
+The column displays the attribute name, the row displays the attribute value.

 - ![Add](/Assets/Icons/Plus01.png "[Add]") (Add)
   Click this button to add a new variant to the product.
 The [Add single variant ![Document](/Assets/Icons/Document.png "[Document]") ] button and the [Add multiple variants ![Documents](/Assets/Icons/Documents.png "[Documents]") ] button are displayed.